Statement of Intent

 The Early Years Foundation Stage (Reception) curriculum is organised differently according to national expectations and covers 17 areas of learning.

 Further information can be found at: - https://www.gov.uk/government/publications/early-years-foundation-stage-framework--

 We assess the impact of our curriculum in a number of ways: marking and feedback in children’s books; pupil conferencing; pupil progress meetings with teachers; Parents’ evenings; and, more formally, through termly assessments for English, Maths, Science and RE, using the National Curriculum statements as a guide to the expected levels for each year group.
-We will use pupil based self-assessments alongside teacher assessments for English, maths, science and RE.
-These will be completed on a long termly basis.
-The rest of the curriculum will be assessed at the end of a unit of work or topic, once again using national curriculum statements or skills based ones as will be the case for Music, Art and PE.
+We use pupil-based self-assessments alongside teacher assessments and end of Key Stage SATS.
+The rest of the curriculum will be assessed at the end of a unit of work or topic, once again using National Curriculum statements or skills based ones as will be the case for Music, Art and PE.
 In addition to these more formal ways of measuring the impact of teaching and learning, impact of the curriculum can be seen through the extensive monitoring (Book Looks, Moderation, Pupil Conferencing, Learning Walks) that is undertaken by our SLT, Governing Body and School Challenge Partner.

 We teach phonics from Reception using the government recommended Letters and Sounds programme and Jolly Phonics.
 From Year 1 we group the children according to their need and work our way through the phases throughout key stage 1.
 In Years 3 and 4 a similar approach is taken, allowing teachers to provide the children with the teaching and learning they need.
 There is a move towards to teaching spelling and usage of key strategies.
 These are developed further in Year 5 and 6.